 A customer journey map is a visual representation of the path people take from being unaware of your product to becoming a paying customer, and eventually a potential advocate.
 Customer journeys are typically broken into five steps in the process:

-- Awareness – When the customer knows about the product
+- Awareness – The customer knows about the product

 - Consideration – When the customer starts researching the product

-- Purchase – When the customer buys the product
+- Purchase – The customer buys the product

 - Retention –Keeping the customer happy, repeating purchases